suguruwataru/alpha-gamma/README.md

 transparency/opacity?
 I certainly don't.
 Only the ratio of area meaning is something that I can reason about.

-[Alpha blending](#alpha-blending) applies to both meanings.
+[Alpha blending](#alpha-blending) works for both meanings.
 That's the guarantee its creators gave us.

 ## Alpha blending and linear RGB colorspaces